How to Buy Singapore to Malaysia Bus Ticket & Crossing Border at Checkpoint

 After the passport and baggage clearance at the Singapore Customs, take the escalator down to the bus bay on the ground floor.
 Look out for your coach number as there will be several buses there.
 During peak hours, weekends & Public Holidays, security checks on the tour coach generally take some time so be patient.
 The drop-off point for most buses in Singapore is at the Golden Mile Complex.

 The distance from Singapore to Kuala Lumpur on Google Maps (Show Map)

 is approximately 350 km and 4 hours of driving.
 The bus booking website reflects 5 hours of travelling time.
 That is only true if you are driving a car at reasonable high-speed non-stop and change lanes on Malaysia road from time to time to a faster-moving lane.

-Additionally, there must be no traffic jam on the way too.
+Additionally, there must be no traffic jams on the way too.
 Well, if you take a Singapore to Malaysia bus, I’m afraid you have to add 2 to 3 hours to the estimated travelling time above.
-The last Kuala Lumpur trip took me 8 hours with some additional pickup point, traffic jams etc. I’ll reveal 10 Ugly Truth on Malaysia Express Buses from Singapore You Can’t Avoid.
+The last Kuala Lumpur trip took me 8 hours with some additional pickup point, traffic jams, etc. I’ll reveal 10 Ugly Truths on Malaysia Express Buses from Singapore You Can’t Avoid.